caiks/WBOT02/README.md

 ```
 The growth rate and multiplier are almost the same as for *model* 16.
 Again, the statistics show that *model* 18 is slightly more normal.

 Again, to test fixed *valency* we made another experiment in *model* 60 but with the extra constraints of minimum entropy, minimum *diagonal* and unique frames.
-More importantly than that, we strengthened the filtering from a factor of 1 in 5 to 1 in 400.
+More importantly than that, we strengthened the filtering from a factor of 5 to 1 to 400 to 1.
 This was in order to see if actual-potential *likelihood* mode 3 could run as efficiently as the scanning modes, [discussed below](#Scanned_models).
 It ran with 48 Film Noir videos using the following configuration, `model060.json` -
 ```
 {
 	"model" : "model060",